 CVs tend to reflect history not potential.
 And if you're disabled, you're less likely to have had the opportunities to show what you’re made of, because you've been discriminated against, so your CV won't show your brilliance.
 And not everybody is brilliant at interviews.
 In fact, really, I think that if you interview someone, all you're doing is finding out the people who are the best at blagging at interviews.
 Unless blagging at interviews is part of the role, is that really what you want to test?

 But I think that, you know, looking at some of the more forward-thinking organisations that we work with.
 I will name one, for example, HS2.
 They get a lot of bad press.
 But actually, their recruitment process is excellent, in terms of using what we call blind auditions.
 So if someone's going for a technical role, instead of having to go to an interview and be asked how good they are as a technician, they'll be given a technical task to do and they'll be, you know, assessed purely on how good they were at that task.
 And if they need adjustments to do it, they're given those adjustments.
-So I do think that organisations are finding that the more inclusive they are, the better caliber of candidate is applying and the better caliber of candidate they're actually appointing.
+So I do think that organisations are finding that the more inclusive they are, the better calibre of candidate is applying and the better calibre of candidate they're actually appointing.
 The interesting thing is that every organisation that I know of who have employed disabled people actively have said it was one of the best things they’ve ever done.

 Sarah: And on that, have you got any favourite stories about how someone has been supported by an organisation to really flourish?